MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 !!! tip "as a vfx artist"

-    -   usually for textures:
-        - albedo/base-color/specular-roughness/masks: `16bit float`
-        - normal/displacement/height: `32bit float`
+    -   all forms of textures can be `16bit float`, yes including normals and displacement [^18].
+    -   same goes for AOVs, all can be `16bit float`, except for:
+        - those with pixel values relative to scene world units like z-depth/p-ref/p-world:
-    -   for AOVs:
+        - cryptomatte
-        - make sure z-depth/normals/p-ref/p-world/cryptomatte are `32bit float`
-    -   if you receive an exr with a log and 16bit encoding, warn the sender it must at least be `32bit` or a 12bit+ integer format.
+    -   if you receive an exr with a log and 16bit encoding, warn the sender it must at least be `32bit float` or a 12bit+ integer format.

 ## compression algorithms